NightYoshi370/Commando-guide/getting-started.md

 Also note that you are going to need at least Node.js version 7.6.0.
 Download Node [here](https://nodejs.org/en/).
 If on master, you'll need at least Node 8.

-#### Creating Your index.js File
+#### Creating Your index File

-While it doesn't have to be called `index.js`, the index file is your main file for your bot, which handles everything from registering new commands to logging in your client.
-It's quite similar to standard Discord.js in many ways, but there are a few extra steps that need to be done to get your bot up and running.
+The index file is your main file for your bot, which handles everything from registering new commands to logging in your client.
+There are a few extra steps that need to be done to get your bot up and running compared to discord.js.

 First thing is to require Commando.
-Contrary to what you may think, you do **not** need to require Discord.js to use Commando.
-That is, unless you are going to use a MessageEmbed, but more on that later.
+Unless you will use an embed, you do **not** need to require Discord.js to use Commando.

-For now, simply require Commando.
 We'll also be requiring `path` for use later on.
 Don't worry, you don't have to install `path`.

 ```js
 const { CommandoClient } = require('discord.js-commando');